🔍 Search

 Notes:

-Note that our engineers are constantly working to improve app features, so the above may not precisely match the current zone scoring algorithm.__⭐ No score will be calculated if you don’t have data sufficient to generate a baseline or during the 2 hours of the Zone.
+Note that our engineers are constantly working to improve app features, so the above may not precisely match the current meal scoring algorithm.__⭐ No score will be calculated if you don’t have data sufficient to generate a baseline or during the 2 hours of the glucose window.

 Exceptions, notes, and caveats

-Although we created our Zone Score formula from components of peer-reviewed studies on healthy glucose variability, the Zone Score is not yet a clinically validated tool.
+Although we created our Meal Score formula from components of peer-reviewed studies on healthy glucose variability, Meal Scores are not yet a clinically validated tool.

-Note that a Zone will extend beyond two hours if you log an additional meal during this period—the clock effectively restarts with each log.
-For example, if you log bacon and eggs at 8 am, your Zone will end at 10 am.
-However, if you log Greek yogurt at 8:45 am, your Zone will extend until 10:45 am; if you also log a latte at 10 am, your Zone will extend until 12 pm, leaving you with a 4-hour Zone.
+Note that a glucose window will extend beyond two hours if you log an additional meal during this period—the clock effectively restarts with each log.
+For example, if you log bacon and eggs at 8 am, your meal will end at 10 am.
+However, if you log Greek yogurt at 8:45 am, your meal will extend until 10:45 am; if you also log a latte at 10 am, your meal will extend until 12 pm, leaving you with a 4-hour glucose window for that meal.

-Indeed, if your logs are consistently under 2 hours apart, your day might look like one giant “megazone” rather than several shorter Zones.
+Indeed, if your logs are consistently under 2 hours apart, you might only have one Meal Score for the day instead of several Meal Scores for every food logged.
 To avoid this, our Support team recommends logging multiple foods at once rather than creating separate entries.
 You can also edit your logs after the fact to consolidate logs.

 “For instance, if you logged salad at 4:30 pm and then some almonds at 5 pm, you can edit the logs so that there’s just one ‘Salad and Almonds’ entry at 4:45 pm,” says Support expert Sunny Negless.